 I find the best way to use the Sawyer Mini is to keep two water bottles with you.
 One you fill with dirty water.
 Screw the Sawyer Mini onto it, squeeze, and collect the clean water in your other water bottle.
 Just make sure you remember which bottle is for clean and dirty!

 Here’s another area where the Sawyer Mini beats the LifeStraw.
 You can clean the Sawyer with backflushing – just shoot some clean water through the bottom side of it.
-The water will push out any gunk that has built up in the filter.
+The water will push out any gunk built up in the filter.

 The Sawyer Mini comes with a special syringe just for backflushing.
 You can also use a SmartWater bottle for backflushing.

 The LifeStraw can also be backflushed.
 However, they recommend blowing air through the bottom end to blow out buildup.
 This isn’t nearly as efficient as shooting water through.

 The last I checked, the Sawyer Mini costs slightly more than the LifeStraw.
 However, the Sawyer Mini can filter 100,000 gallons of water compared to just 4,000 gallons with the LifeStraw.